đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • Are my friends really the right people I should be spending my time with?

-• How can I improve my studying and productivity?
+• How can I improve my skills, productivity, and resume?

 • Why do I feel exhausted, anxious, or empty despite “doing everything right”?